Brook Trout Fishing Tips: Stunning Best Guide

 Follow these principles:

-• wet your hands before touching the fish
+Wet your hands before touching the fish.

-• do not squeeze the body
+Do not squeeze the body.

-• keep the fish in the water as much as possible
+Keep the fish in the water as much as possible.

-• use barbless hooks when practical
+Use barbless hooks when practical.

-• release the fish promptly if not keeping it for legal harvest
+Release the fish promptly if not keeping it for legal harvest.

+If you want a photo, prepare the camera first.
+Have your phone or camera ready before lifting the fish.
+Support the fish horizontally and keep it close to the water.
+A good photograph should take seconds, not minutes.
 If the fish is deeply hooked or bleeding heavily, use your judgment and follow local regulations and best practices.
 In some cases, leaving the hook in place and cutting the line may cause less damage than forcing removal.
 The priority should always be the fish’s welfare.

 What is the best time of year for brook trout fishing?